ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 That instance can then be passed in the constuctor of the class you're testing.

 # Conclusion
-Only when testing the view is a must, use Angular TestBed.
-In all other cases, I recommend calling the constructor instead.
+When writing unit tests, it's better to call the constructors direcly and not to use Angular TestBed.
-It will give you more freedom, more control, run much faster and allow you to completely isolate the classes.
+It will give you more freedom and more control, run much faster and allow you to completely isolate the classes.
+You should also write integration tests and TestBed will serve that purpose very well.
-Jasmine spy objects are the way to go to mock classes in both cases.
+To mock classes, Jasmine spy objects are simply the way to go.
+Changing their implementation or return value is easy and can be done at any time!
-Enabling code coverage reports can be very usefull to find parts of uncovered code.
+Code coverage reports can be very usefull to find parts of uncovered code.
 However, getting a high percentage of code coverage shouldn't be your goal.
-Write usefull tests and also, don't limit your tests to the happy path.
+Write usefull tests and also, don't limit your tests to the happy path!